Go Back Up

 1. Loss of health coverage

 The first category is loss of health coverage.
-This one is pretty easy—if you've previously had health insurance but lost it, that event will fall into this category.
+If you've previously had health insurance but lost it, that event will fall into this category.

 • Losing COBRA coverage